christosgalano/christosgalano.github.io/_pages/speaking.md

     alt: "HashiTalks Securely Building, August 2025"
     title: "HashiTalks Securely Building, August 2025"
     excerpt: "In August 2025, I spoke at 'HashiTalks: Securely Building' about Managing Terraform State in Azure.
 In this session, I showcased different approaches to managing Terraform state in Azure securely and at scale; from simple, project-based setups with a few environments to complex, multi-team scenarios with many state files across environments.
 You can watch the talk [here](https://www.youtube.com/watch?v=PR54hhKs_hY&t=2479s)."

+collabdays_november_2025:
+  - image_path: assets/images/speaking/collabdays-november-2025.webp
+    alt: "CollabDays, November 2025"
+    title: "CollabDays, November 2025"
+    excerpt: "In November 2025, I presented at CollabDays on 'Policy-Driven Governance for Infrastructure Code'.
+This session focused on how the Open Policy Agent (OPA) enforces critical policies during infrastructure provisioning to mitigate risks like misconfigurations and security vulnerabilities.
+We explored the challenges of scaling infrastructure, demonstrated how OPA ensures operational consistency, and showed how to integrate it into deployment workflows.
+You can watch the session [here](https://www.youtube.com/watch?v=kU1KhvxRynQ&list=PLk01ug9t6Wsz67Zz_37mH9Xb5EdodiJfy)."

 ---

 <br>

+{% include feature_row id="collabdays_november_2025" type="left" %}

 {% include feature_row id="hashitalks_august_2025" type="right" %}